Health, Safety, and Environment

 In 2019, the primary focus of HSE was to improve HSE Management Systems by adapting ISO:45001 and obtain stronger employee involvement (both on an individual and management level) in matters pertaining to HSE.
 The Stage 1 Audit was conducted successfully and verified that the Company is ready for the ISO:45001 certification audit.

 Additionally, significant effort was placed on reviewing and updating all HSE procedures in the management system, including, but not limited to, the HSE Management System Manual, incident reporting and investigation, process safety and contractor management.

 Overall, there was an improvement in 2019 HSE performance compared to 2018.
 Tatweer employees completed the year without Lost Time Injuries (LTIs).

-In 2018, HSE leadership assessment and training were conducted for all Tatweer Petroleum management, employees, and core contractors to further enhance the Company’s safety culture.
-In total, over 12,000 training man-hours were expended in classroom based training to train Tatweer Petroleum employees and approximately 29,000 hours for contractors.
-In addition, approximately 380 classroom training sessions were organized by the HSE department.
-The number of first aiders was increased by training 248 additional people in the basics of first aid.
+In 2019, HSE leadership assessments and training were conducted for management, staff and core contractors to further enhance the Company’s safety culture.
+A total of 5,803 training man-hours were expended in classroom based training for staff and approximately 12,874 hours for contractors to foster employee and contractor HSE competency.
+Additionally, approximately 1,655 classroom training sessions were organized by the HSE Department, including those provided to contractors.

 Tatweer Petroleum is committed to responsible environmental stewardship and continued its efforts throughout the year to minimize waste and reduce emissions from its operations.